-In honor of Military Appreciation Month, Speak Now for Kids is highlighting some very special families.
+In honor of Month of the Military Child in April and Military Appreciation Month in May, Speak Now for Kids is highlighting some very special families.
 Most military families get all of their health care through the military insurance program known as TRICARE.
 However, the families highlighted in this series have a child with complex medical conditions who also relies on Medicaid — a program that covers more than 30 million kids nationwide.

 Today, we’ll be hearing from Nathan’s mom, Adreanna….